whitem24/courses/web-3-dictionary/web3-dictionary.md

 **Alpha**: What's the return on investment.

+**Airdrop**: A marketing technique to promote a new virtual token/ coin by sending them to wallet addresses

 **Bitcoin**: The most well-known cryptocurrency even though it is less of a currency and more of a store of value.

+**Bridge**: A protocol allowing blockchains to interact each other.

 **Blockchain**: A decentralized network of computers used to create a trusted ledger.

+**BUIDL**: Build.

+**Burn**: It is a process to purposefully remove permanently certain number of tokens from circulation, often sending them to a wallet to which no one has access.

 **Cross-chain**: the capacity to connect different protocols like a superhighway where all the cryptos have interoperability.